koii-network/docs/concepts/earning-koii/proof-of-real-traffic/proof-of-real-traffic.md

 # What is Proof of Real Traffic?

-Proof of Real Traffic is a cryptographic primitive including a signature from a specific consumer wallet.
+Proof of Real Traffic (PoRT) is a cryptographic primitive including a signature from a specific consumer wallet.
 Each viewer creates a signature and then hashes over it to find a PoRT with a specific [difficulty factor](https://btc.com/stats/diff) generating a PoW that uniquely represents the content and viewer.

 ![PoRT](../img/PoRT.svg)